Freshwater crocodile: Diet

 Feeding in the wild, freshwater crocodiles eat a variety of invertebrate and vertebrate prey.
-These prey may include crustaceans, insects, spiders, fishes, frogs, turtles, snakes, birds, and various mammals.
+These prey may include crustaceans, insects, spiders, fish, frogs, turtles, snakes, birds, and various mammals.
 Insects appear to be the most common food, followed by fish.

 Small prey is usually obtained by a 'sit-and-wait' method, whereby the crocodile lies motionless in shallow water and waits for fish and insects to come within close range, before they are snapped up in a sideways action.
 However, larger prey such as wallabies and water birds may be stalked and ambushed in a manner similar to that of the saltwater crocodile.

 Digestive system

 The crocodiles have teeth that have adapted for capturing and holding prey, and food is swallowed without chewing.
 The digestive tract is short, as their food is relatively simple to swallow and digest.
 The stomach has two compartments - a muscular gizzard that grinds food, and a digestive chamber where enzymes act on the food.
 The crocodile's stomach is comparatively more acidic than that of any other vertebrate and contains ridges that lead to the mechanical breakdown of food.
 Digestion takes place at a faster pace at high temperatures.